-We chatted with some fellow west of the Cascades recreators enjoying the scenery and birding their way back to Portland.
+We chatted with some fellow west of the Cascades recreators who were enjoying the scenery and birding their way back to Portland.
 The first people we’ve seen since leaving Lake Owyhee State Park.
-Fun to converse with public lands enthusiasts with conservation ethics.
+Fun to converse with public lands enthusiasts and talk conservation ethics.
 One of them even knows our friend Wired.
 It’s a small world.

 Then it was time for us to head down to the reservoir – Lake Owyhee – and assess whether we’d walk the shore, swim, or traverse high.
 There was one rock dyke we knew we’d have to swim around, but otherwise the going looked okay.
 We reconfigured our packs for a second time in one hour.
 By the time we’d got all of gear stored in dry bags and trash compactor bags the sun was shining on us and a swim sounded pretty nice.